kctffs/mildew-detection-in-cherry-leaves/README.md

 ## Page 4: Project Hypothesis

-We are assuming that the leaves that are infected with powdery mildew have clear signs, mostly white pacthes on the surface, that can seperate them from healthy leaves.
+We are assuming that the leaves that are infected with powdery mildew have clear signs, mostly white patches on the surface, that can separate them from healthy leaves.
 The Average Images shows that the surface of the averaging healthy leaf is clearer, whilst the surface of the averaging infected leaf has white patches.
-The Variability Images presents white lines accross the centre of the averaging infected leaf, whilst the centre of the average healthy leaf is clear.
+The Variability Images presents white lines across the centre of the averaging infected leaf, whilst the centre of the average healthy leaf is clear.

 <img width="634" alt="Powdery-Mildew-Detector-Page4" src="https://github.com/user-attachments/assets/bcbd03a2-c6d8-4b3e-9bb6-9e19e615850d" />